 If the building has a history of large and consistent annual increases, it suggests that the building either has an unsustainable cost structure or the building is poorly managed.

 When buying an apartment in NYC, it’s always a good idea to have your buyer’s broker find out when the building’s costliest components were most recently repaired or replaced.
+Reviewing the building’s financials is also helpful in checking for any income or expense fluctuations, assessing the size of the reserve fund and identifying any planned assessments, pending litigation or other issues.

 If you anticipate moving for work every few years, then renting in NYC is a better financial decision than buying.